Contact Us

 506-452-2119

-Chelsea is Mi’kmaw, Wolastoqiyik and Celtic.
-She grew up in a military family with roots in Trout River, Newfoundland.
-She holds a diploma as an Aircraft Maintenance Technician from Algonquin College, a Bachelor of Integrated Studies, and is completing a Bachelor of Education from the University of New Brunswick.
+Chelsea is Mi’kmaw and grew up in a military family in Oromocto.
+She is a Matthews with roots in Trout River, Newfoundland.
+She holds a diploma in Aircraft Maintenance Technology from Algonquin College, a Bachelor of Integrated Studies, and a Bachelor of Education at the University of New Brunswick.

-In her role, Chelsea aids Indigenous students find meaningful experiential learning opportunities and work placements.
-She helps create cultural experiential learning activities for students, faculty, staff, and the STU community at large.
+In her current role, Chelsea supports Indigenous students in finding meaningful experiential learning opportunities and work placements.
+She also helps develop cultural learning activities for students, faculty, staff, and the broader STU community.

-“I hope to create a space where Indigenous students feel safe, supported, and heard.
-Through this position I have the honour of helping Indigenous students find meaningful internships, community experiences, and sharing our beautiful Wabanaki culture.”
+“I am committed to creating a space where Indigenous students feel safe, supported, and heard.
+Through this role, I have the privilege of helping students access valuable internships and community experiences, while also sharing the rich Wabanaki culture.”